The Foxglove, a country pub in Huddersfield

 In 2000 it was renamed as The Foxglove having previously been renamed The Three Owls.

-A country pub oozing rural charm and rustic character, our picturesque surroundings provide the perfect backdrop for savouring the hearty, seasonal pub-food on our menu, and the carefully nurtured cask ales and fine wines gracing our bar.
+Our picturesque surroundings provide the perfect backdrop for savouring the hearty, seasonal pub-food on our menu, and the great range of cask ales, wines and spirits in the bar.

-Whether you are planning dinner with friends or Sunday lunch with family, book a table online and enjoy some quality time with those you love the most.
+Whether you are planning a dinner with friends, Sunday lunch with family, or want to bask in our stunning garden after a long walk with your four-legged friend, book a table online and enjoy some quality time with those you love the most.

 The Foxglove's pretty gardens and leafy surroundings attract many visitors, and it's a favourite with railway enthusiasts too.
 It was built in anticipation of a rail London rail link - Kirkburton is as far as it got!